yarafe/Private-Link/README.md

 ## Design

 The ARM template will deploy here the following components:

 -1 Vnet with for subnets:
--internal subnet for FGT internal interface external subnet for FGT external interface ProtectedSubnetA where the private endpoint is located ProtectedSubnetB where the client windows machines can be deployed Single FGT Vm with two interfaces which are located in internal and external subnets.
+-internal subnet for FGT internal interface
+-external subnet for FGT external interface -ProtectedSubnetA where the private endpoint is located -ProtectedSubnetB where the client windows machines can be deployed -Single FGT Vm with two interfaces which are located in internal and external subnets.
-1 public IP address attached to FGT external interface Private endpoint with interface linked to the selected resource (ex: SQL server) private DNS zone linked to Vnet
+-1 public IP address attached to FGT external interface -Private endpoint with interface linked to the selected resource (ex: SQL server) -private DNS zone linked to Vnet
-Routing table for ProtectedSubnetA
+-Routing table for ProtectedSubnetA
-Routing table for ProtectedSubnetB
+-Routing table for ProtectedSubnetB

 ![Private_link_integration](images/Azure_Private_link_Deployment_with_FGT.png)